iGEMCalgary/Bellatrix/README.md

 # Bellatrix

 The software program Bellatrix was developed for iGEM 2020.
-Bellatrix is a software written in Python, designed to download and organize customized libraries of PDB (Protein Data Bank) data.
+Bellatrix is a software written in Python, designed to download and format customized libraries of PDB (Protein Data Bank) data.
+Bellatrix has uses in ML applications, formating big data into a readily useable form.

 Bellatrix formats PDB data into novel file type called a Star file.
 See the attached image for the anatomy of a Star file.
 A Star file is a .csv that contains matrices of vectors, where each vector is the vector from one alphacarbon to another.